 Question: Was this whole incident staged by Whitehall and ITV producers?
 If it was, Schofield had to have been put up to it, possibly coerced into it.

-Schofield is last guy you’d expect to use his ITV platform to go for a PM like this, but now thousands are Tweeting and Facebooking support for Schofield, and his ‘street cred’ index for 18-35′s has just shot into orbit.
+Schofield is last guy you’d expect to use his ITV platform to go at a PM like this, but now thousands are Tweeting and Facebooking support for Schofield, and his ‘street cred’ index for 18-35’s has just shot into orbit.

 Or maybe this was all just a carefully crafted publicity stunt, designed to distract and divert’ (more likely)?